GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel-list/chat-channel-list-item-view-properties.md

 ### `subtitleLabel`

-The `UILabel` instance showing the last message or typing members if any.
+The `UILabel` instance showing the last message or typing users if any.

 ``` swift
 open private(set) lazy var subtitleLabel: UILabel = UILabel()